Casey Anthony: Her Dad Says He Believes She Killed Caylee Amid Rumors That She’s Pregnant Again

 “I don’t believe (the drowning).
 That’s a bunch of bull to me.
 That’s too easy of a story to bring up ’cause if that would’ve happened, I think my daughter would’ve at least had the common decency or common sense inside to call 911 and say something…That’s a bunch of crap.”

 George Anthony went on to describe what he thought could have been little Caylee’s final fate.
-Casey’s dad believes that his daughter may have accidentally dosed Caylee with some kind of drug to make her sleep, and that the drug may have killed the 2-year-old.
+Casey’s dad believes that his daughter may have accidentally dosed Caylee with some kind of drug to make her sleep and that the drug may have killed the 2-year-old.

 #CayleeAnthony should be trending instead of #CaseyAnthony pic.twitter.com/LfvYMEpbGQ